 “Excuse me.
 I came to check if there are any problems.”

-Columns of wood collided to create a dissonant sound that almost made Lucas jump from his sitting position as the private room’s only sliding door opened for an unannounced guest.
+Columns of wood collided to create a dissonant sound that almost made Lucas jump from his sitting position.
 What surprised Lucas wasn’t the fact that Kawaguchi reappeared before himself and Rio, but the fact that…

 “You can speak English?”

 Lucas almost said that in a startled tone, to which the owner nodded once as he beamed a bit of a smile.

 “Most of the English-speaking Nihanese live in the city since they often work jobs that involve dealing with tourists,” Rio explained.
 “That being said, I am only talking about 5% of the population.
 Those who live in the countryside like me or Kawaguchi-san here are even more uncommon.”

 The owner approached Lucas and kneeled before him with his forehead touching the floor.

 “You are a very brave man.
 Never before have I seen such courage from someone as young as you.”